Victorletzelter/Victorletzelter/README.md

 # Hello, welcome to my github repository !

 Graduated from an MSc.
-Engineer degree (French « Grandes Écoles ») and a Research Master (MVA), I am passionated for mathematics and its applications, especially in artificial intelligence (deep learning, reinforcement learning, machine perception, computational statistics, vision, sound) and random modelling (computational statistics, state-space models, control theory).
+Engineer degree (French « Grandes Écoles ») and a Research Master (MVA), I am passionated for mathematics and its applications, especially in artificial intelligence (deep learning, reinforcement learning, machine perception, vision, sound) and random modelling (computational statistics, state-space models, control theory).

 Feel free to discover my favorites personnal or group projects in my repositories.
 I am open to discussion.